-On-Campus Tuition Remission is a benefit provided to adjunct faculty, their spouse/domestic partner and dependent children to attend classes for credit at Pace University.
+On-Campus Tuition Remission is a benefit provided to part time staff, their spouse/domestic partner and dependent children to attend classes for credit at Pace University.

 Graduate courses are subject to tax withholdings governed by the IRS.
 See Taxable Tuition for more information.

 The University does not provide tax advice.
 We recommend that you consult with a tax advisor for more information on the tax implications of this benefit.

 On-Campus Tuition Remission covers only the tuition and the General Institution Fee (GIF).
 All other charges including lab fees, late charges or activities fees are not included and are the responsibility of the student.
 Tuition Remission benefits available under the On-Campus Tuition Remission Program do not cover special arrangements such as tutorials, independent study, or courses conducted off-campus which are accepted for credit at Pace.

 Non-credit or certificate courses/programs are covered for the employee only and when directly related to your job.
 Please contact the University Benefits office for requirements and application procedures.

 Part time staff

 Part time staff are eligible to receive 50% tuition remission after one year of part-time continuous employment and working a minimum of 15 hours per week.
 This remission is for all programs except the Executive Business Programs, the Psy.D Psychology Program, School of Law and all doctoral programs.

 After 15 years of employment, on-campus tuition remission is increased to 100% or 50 % for special programs as described above.

 Eligible to receive 50% tuition after 5 years of employment in all programs except for Special Programs* (such as Executive Business Programs (EMBA), the Psy.D.
 Psychology Program, and the Law School, and all doctoral programs, etc).
 Those Programs receive 25% tuition benefit.
 After 15 years of employment, this on-campus tuition remission is increased to 100% (50% for Special Programs).